Democratic Party Tour visits Martinsville on Monday

 Henry County Board of Supervisors meeting at 3 p.m. and again at 6 p.m. at the Henry County Administration Building.

-Free drive-thru community meal form 5:30 to 6:30 p.m. at Starline Avenue Baptist Church, 932 Starling Avenue in Martinsville.
+Free drive-thru community meal form 5:30 to 6:30 p.m. at Starling Avenue Baptist Church, 932 Starling Avenue in Martinsville.

 The City Council will hold a public hearing on a Voluntary Settlement Agreement between the City of Martinsville and the County of Henry.
 The public hearing will be conducted in the Council Chamber, City Hall, 55 West Church Street, second floor, on Tuesday, October 26, 2021, beginning at 7:00 p.m.